NemoOudeis/nemo.oudeis.fyi/content/posts/notifications-and-meetings.md

 ---
-Title:    	Notifications and Meetings
+title:      Notifications and Meetings
-Author:   	Nemo Oudeis
+author:     Nemo Oudeis
-Date:     	September 10, 2018
-CSS:      	./../blog.css
+date:       2018-09-10
+lastmod:    2018-09-10
+draft:      false
 ---

-# [%Title]

 So I shut them down.
 No more banners, no more app badges, no more sounds, no more jumping dock yelling at me about IM, email, calendar, ... well no app interrupts me anymore - unless I chose to.